SrinivasanTarget/awesome-appium/README.md

 - [Appium dot exe](https://bitbucket.org/appium/appium.app/downloads/) - The Windows GUI for Appium
 - [WebDriverAgent Inspector](https://github.com/facebook/WebDriverAgent/wiki/Starting-WebDriverAgent) - A WebDriver server for iOS that runs inside the Simulator
 - [Selendroid Inspector](http://selendroid.io/inspector.html) - The web app which is embedded inside your selendroid test server
+- [Appium iOS Inspector](https://github.com/mykola-mokhnach/Appium-iOS-Inspector) - The tool for iOS elements location based on the original source of Selendroid Inspector

 ### Issues and Solutions